AY2425S2-CS2113-W12-2/tp/docs/DeveloperGuide.md

 ## Canteen Feature
 The Canteen feature provides 2 sub-features: Canteen Finder and Canteen Lookup.

-This functionality is controlled by the `Canteen` class where `startCanteen()`, a class level method, would immediately enter an infinite loop which can only be exited when the user enters the `quit` command.
+This functionality is controlled by the `CanteenMain` class where `startCanteen()`, a class level method, would immediately enter an infinite loop which can only be exited when the user enters the `quit` command.
 In this loop, users can enter either `finder` or `lookup` to access the 2 sub-features.